Prospective offtaker demand

 Tsleil-Waututh Nation

 Burrard Thermal site within traditional territory.
-Existing economic partnership with GCT via SPAL General Constructors Corporation (renewable fuel supply at Vanterm).
+Existing economic relationship with GCT via SPAL General Constructors Corporation (renewable fuel supply at Vanterm) provides a relevant precedent.

 SQ